- Things to Do

 Chiama advises meeting groups to identify areas in which the team needs growth and to name goals before arriving.
 Meeting planners can encourage attendees to “Step up.
 Take a chance… and have fun.
 It’s a game,” Chiama said.

 Bond’s will accommodate groups of up to 78 people, with about 50 people playing in the various game rooms simultaneously.
+There's also a meeting space where groups can gather to coordinate strategy or celebrate their successful escapes.

 Learn more about services and activities for meetings and groups in Arlington.